luciotato/LiteScript/devel/source/v0.7/Validate.lite.md

 Add class name, to parent scope.
 A "class" in js is a function

+        if .hasAdjective('global')
+            .nameDecl = .declareName(.name,{type:globalPrototype('Function')})
+            globalScope.addMember .nameDecl,{scopeCase:true}

+        else
             .nameDecl = .addToScope(.name,{type:globalPrototype('Function')})

             #If we're in a namespace, add class to namespace,
             if .getParent(Grammar.NamespaceDeclaration) into var namespaceDeclaration
                 namespaceDeclaration.nameDecl.addMember .nameDecl

             #else, If we're inside an "Append To",add to referenced
             else if .getParent(Grammar.AppendToDeclaration) into var appendToDeclaration
                 var refNameDecl = appendToDeclaration.varRef.tryGetReference()
                 if refNameDecl, refNameDecl.addMember .nameDecl

-        #else, if public/export, add to module.exports
+if public/export, add to module.exports

-        else if .export
+        if .export
            .addToExport .nameDecl, .default

 We create 'Class.prototype' member